We now provide TMS Therapy Near Me

 The rTMS machine generates a magnetic field that has a similar strength to that used in a magnetic resonance imaging (MRI) scan.
 The magnetic pulses wake up the nerve cells in this specific part of your brain.

 There is also another type of TMS called Deep Transcranial Magnetic Stimulation (dTMS)”.
 It has mainly been used for Obsessive Compulsive Disorder (OCD).
 However, we do not currently provide this service.
 But some people have found that rTMS is also effective for OCD.

 How long does the TMS therapy take and what does it feel like?

 As mentioned above, this is a repetitive treatment.
 You can’t just get a large dose of it and be finished.
 You have to have it five times a week over a period of 4 to 6 weeks to see the real effects.

-Each session takes 30 t0 40 minutes to complete and must be done at our TMS clinic in Oakbrook Terrace.
+Each session takes 30 t0 40 minutes to complete and must be done at our TMS clinic in Hoffman Estates.

 You may feel a tapping sensation on your scalp as the magnetic field switches on an off creating the pulses and hear a loud, clicking noise.
 Some people find it can give them a bit of a mild headache until they get used to it.
 Generally this can be alleviated with normal headache tablets you can get at your pharmacist.

 The first time you have it you may feel a slight tingling or twitching in the muscles of your face.
 However, you should tell the doctor or technician if it feels painful, because we can adjust the strength of the magnetic pulses to make it less painful.